Harrison1/React-Eve-App/README.md

 React, Node.js, MongoDB, Mongoose, Gulp, Bower, and Browserify

-my heroku server is currently offline
+my heroku server for the app is currently offline